Master in e-Governance: Career Path

 Eligibility

-The eligibility criteria for a Master's degree in an e-Governance program may vary depending on the institution offering the program.
-However, some common eligibility criteria include:
+The eligibility criteria for a Master's degree in an e-governance program may vary depending on the institution offering the program.
+However, some eligibility criteria include:

 • A bachelor's degree from an accredited institution in a relevant field such as computer science, information technology, public administration, political science, or a related field.

-• Minimum grade point average (GPA) requirements, usually around a 3.0 or its equivalent.
+• Minimum grade point average (GPA) requirements are usually 3.0 or equivalent.

 • GRE or GMAT test scores.

-• Work experience in the field of e-Governance or related field is generally not required but may be preferred by some institutions.
+• Work experience in e-government or a related field is generally not required but may be preferred by some institutions.

 • English proficiency test scores (TOEFL, IELTS) for international students.